rcorseri/Denoising-diffusion-model-for-satellite-image-generation/README.md

 ### Author: R. Corseri

 ## Overview
-This repository contains code for training and sampling denoising diffusion probabilistic models  for generating satellite and handwritten digit images.
+This repository contains code for training and sampling denoising diffusion probabilistic models (DDPM)  for generating satellite and handwritten digit images.
 The project has two main objectives:

 - Testing the architecture, noise schedule, and hyperparameters of diffusion models to create realistic images based on a limited amount of training images.
 - Investigating the power of a pre-trained "foundation" model that was trained on a large corpus of unlabeled satellite image datasets.